‘Camping with kids? You must be mad’.

 There are also a whole load of other splash pools in and around the various lodges, clamping tents.

 If the pool isn’t really you’re thing or you fancy a change, then the campsite is on a beach, publicly owned but immaculate and accessed by a secure gate.
 There are a host of water-based activities on the beach and a lovely (and remarkably cheap) beach bar.
-Further down the beach there is a wonderful cocktail bar (the perfect spot for a date night should you have friends or grandparents in tow!).
+Further down the beach (on the campsite) there is a wonderful cocktail bar – Papaya Bar (the perfect spot for a date night should you have friends or grandparents in tow!).

 We didn’t get to mini club (too many other exciting entertainment options), but other children reported that it was incredible and the mini disco (run every night by the award winning animation team, who also run mini club) was a huge hit with both of our little people.
 For older children there are also a whole host of weekly sports teams, football pitches, tennis courts and a skate park.
 This really is the stuff of childhood dreams!